Carl David Anderson

-Also in 1936, Anderson and his first graduate student, Seth Neddermeyer, discovered a muon (or 'mu-meson', as it was known for many years), a subatomic particle 207 times more massive than the electron, but with the same negative electric charge and spin 1/2 as the electron, again in cosmic rays.
+In 1936, Anderson and his first graduate student, Seth Neddermeyer, discovered the muon (or 'mu-meson', as it was known for many years), a subatomic particle 207 times more massive than the electron, but with the same negative electric charge and spin 1/2 as the electron, again in cosmic rays.

 Anderson and Neddermeyer at first believed that they had seen a pion, a particle which Hideki Yukawa had postulated in his theory of the strong interaction.
 When it became clear that what Anderson had seen was not the pion, the physicist I. I. Rabi, puzzled as to how the unexpected discovery could fit into any logical scheme of particle physics, quizzically asked "Who ordered that?" (sometimes the story goes that he was dining with colleagues at a Chinese restaurant at the time).

 The muon was the first of a long list of subatomic particles whose discovery initially baffled theoreticians who could not make the confusing "zoo" fit into some tidy conceptual scheme.
 Willis Lamb, in his 1955 Nobel Prize Lecture, joked that he had heard it said that "the finder of a new elementary particle used to be rewarded by a Nobel Prize, but such a discovery now ought to be punished by a 10,000 dollar fine."

-Anderson spent all of his academic and research career at Caltech.
-During World War II, he conducted research in rocketry there.
+Personal life and death

+In 1946, Anderson married Lorraine Bergman, with whom he had two sons.

+Anderson died on January 11, 1991, in San Marino, California, at the age of 85.
+His remains were interred at the Forest Lawn Memorial Park in Los Angeles, California.
+He was a Christian.

+Awards

+Anderson was elected to the National Academy of Sciences and the American Philosophical Society in 1938.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1950.
-He received the Golden Plate Award of the American Academy of Achievement in 1975.
-He died on January 11, 1991, and his remains were interred in the Forest Lawn, Hollywood Hills Cemetery in Los Angeles, California.
-His wife Lorraine died in 1984.
+He received the Elliott Cresson Medal of the Franklin Institute in 1937 and the Golden Plate Award of the American Academy of Achievement in 1975.